Microsoft/go/eng/README.md

 ## Patch files

-The Microsoft Go repository uses patch files to store changes to the `go` submodule.
+The Microsoft build of Go repository uses patch files to store changes to the `go` submodule.
 The patch files are found in [`/patches`](/patches).

 We created [the `git-go-patch` tool][git-go-patch] to develop and maintain the patch files.
-We wrote this tool specifically for the Microsoft Go project.
+We wrote this tool specifically for the Microsoft for Go developers project.
 It's a Go program that can be invoked as `git go-patch` after it's installed.
 See [the `git-go-patch` readme][git-go-patch] for more information.

 We also have some utilities in this repository to apply patches without